-In Fall 2010, a graduate student, Mr. Ahmed El Doliefy was hired to work on this project.
-He will be leading all activities related to this project.
-Particularly, he will be responsible for field evaluations in ND and lab.
-Work to map the FHB resistance in Glenn and Parshall; while Drs J. Anderson and K. Glover will be responsible for field evaluations in MN and SD, respectively.
+A graduate student, Mr. Ahmed El Doliefy was hired to work on this project in 2010.
+He has been conducting research activities related to this project.
+Particularly, he has been doing field evaluations for FHB reaction of the RILs and their parents along with the checks in ND and lab.
+Work to map the FHB resistance in Glenn and Parshall will start in Fall 2012.
+Drs J. Anderson and K. Glover are responsible for field evaluations in MN and SD, respectively.
 Dr. S. Chao, in the USDA-ARS lab in Fargo, will provide Mr. Ahmed El Doliefy the facilities and guidance in the mapping phase, particularly to saturate the genomic regions of interest that determined by the Diversity Array Technology (DArT, Australia) data analysis.
-In 2010, significant results related to FHB field evaluations and DNA samples preparation for DArT analysis were achieved.
-Following are the achievements in 2010.
+In 2011, significant results related to FHB field evaluations and DNA samples preparation for DArT analysis were achieved.
+Following are the achievements in 2011.